aldomatus/django-rooms-project/README.md

 ## About The Project

 This project is made with the intention of create a REST API to book rooms and events
-* We will add the list of requirements in a requirements.txt file
+* Add the list of requirements in a requirements.txt file
 * Create a REST API with the methods: GET, POST, PUT and DELETE
+* Test endpoints

 ### Built With

-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+Major technologies
 * [Django](https://www.djangoproject.com/)
 * [Postgres](https://www.postgresql.org/)